ldodds/diagramming-data/README.md

 ## Related Work

-* See [Oil and Water: When Data Licences Don't Mix](https://www.slideshare.net/ldodds/oil-and-water-when-data-licences-dont-mix) for an earlier attempt to visualise remixing of datasets.
+* See [Oil and Water: When Data Licences Don't Mix](https://www.slideshare.net/ldodds/oil-and-water-when-data-licences-dont-mix) for an earlier attempt to visualise remixing of datasets

 * [Data ecosystem mapping](https://blog.ldodds.com/2017/03/13/some-tips-for-open-data-ecosystem-mapping/) mapping value networks related to the exchange and use of data.
-This focuses on a different aspect of diagramming data.
+This focuses on a different aspect of diagramming data

+* [Data Flow Diagrams](https://en.wikipedia.org/wiki/Data_flow_diagram) are an existing notation, which covers functions, inputs, outputs, and flows.
+The notation in this project doesn't describe inputs/outputs, only flows between datasets.
+DFD notation also doesn't use shape or size as a means to convey information about a function, or define any basic primitives.

 ## LICENCE